 In October 2018, the University of Wisconsin System (UW System) formed a Federal Relations Council to define and establish the UW System's federal relations agenda for the 116th Congress.
 The Council includes representatives from UW System institutions, including Chancellors, Provosts, Deans, faculty, staff, students, and the UW System Board of Regents, our governing body.
 They provided advice to ensure our elected leaders, agency officials, and their staff have the best information possible to advocate on UW System's behalf.

-The UW System Federal Relations Council identified six key goals:
+The UW System Federal Relations Council identified six broad goals from which the 2020 agenda was developed:

 1. INCREASE HIGHER EDUCATION ACCESS, AFFORDABILITY, PERSISTENCE, AND COMPLETION